 Printed in The London Chronicle, November 27–29, 1766

 The socialism in Christ’s time was called corban.
 This is not the Old Testament “Qorban” which brings us close to God.
-(Strong’s H7133 which has 82 occurrences in the Old Testament, translated as offering or sacrifice) Corban, in the New Testament, will make the word of God of none affect (Mark 7:13).
+(Strong’s H7133 which has 82 occurrences in the Old Testament, translated as offering or sacrifice) as a voluntary system of welfare contributions.
+Corban, in the New Testament, is a forced contribution. it will make the word of God of none affect (Mark 7:13).
 This is also known as the Corban of the Pharisees.

 Political activists influence Congress to force their neighbors to give.
 This is theft.
 These socialists believe “Efficient rationing by the State would allow everyone to have the ability to get everything they need to have at least close to the same quality of life as everyone else.” — as if your money was theirs.